LockTech/cerberus/README.md

 }
 ```

+> [Recall from Keto](https://www.ory.sh/keto/docs/next/concepts/relation-tuples) that relation-tuples, "can be translated into the english sentence 'Subject has relation on object'".

 This is the workflow which powers [checking an account has been assigned an expected permission](#checking-permissions).

 ## Checking Permissions

-An application can [`check`](https://www.ory.sh/keto/docs/next/reference/rest-api#check-a-relation-tuple) a given account has a permission by sending a request
-or using an [API](https://www.ory.sh/keto/docs/next/reference/proto-api) provided by Keto.
+An application can [`check`](https://www.ory.sh/keto/docs/next/reference/rest-api#check-a-relation-tuple) a given account has a permission by sending a request or using an [API](https://www.ory.sh/keto/docs/next/reference/proto-api) provided by Keto.

 As stated in the Roles section, an application only needs to know the information given in a permission-tuple and an account's UUID.
 The UUID is obtained once a member has been successfully authenticated.